RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Methodology

-The temporal loss $\mathcal{L}_{Time}$ is computed using the negative Pearson correlation coefficient, and the frequency loss is calculated using the cross-entropy between the predicted BVP wave's frequency domain and the heart rate derived from the actual BVP wave.
+Where $S$ denotes the Blood Volume Pulse waves.
+The frequency loss is calculated using the cross-entropy between the predicted BVP wave's frequency domain and the heart rate derived from the ground truth BVP wave.
 The frequency loss $\mathcal{L}_{Freq}$ is then expressed by: